alioso/plbear/README.md

 ```sh
 npm run new
 ```
 Follow the prompt to create the pattern of your choice.
-The naming convention basically needs to follow the template suggestion (see the "Turn on dev mode") of this doc for more info.
+The naming convention basically needs to follow the template suggestion (see the [Turn on dev mode](#Turn-on-dev-mode)) of this doc for more info.

 ### Gulp tasks
 The default settings used for Gulp are located in `default.gulpfile.yml`.
 These settings include things like paths, settings, etc.